czipperz/mvmusic/README.md

 ### Options
 * `-n` `--nono` - print out what will be done and don't do it.
 * `-p <playlist>` `--playlist <playlist>` - set the playlist to insert songs into.
-Warns user if file provided doesn't have `.m3u` extension.
+Warns the user if the file provided doesn't have a `.m3u` extension.

 ### Arguments
 With no arguments, `mvmusic` will scan the downloads directory for `.mp3` files.

 With arguments, `mvmusic` will only work on the directories and files provided.
-It will scan the directories for all `.mp3` files.
+It will scan the directories given for all `.mp3` files.